 One of the biggest concerns about modeling amplifiers that guitar players have is that the tones can sound too fake, even though technology has greatly improved over the years.

-The Vox VT20X takes an interesting approach to modeling practice guitar amps, though, including a unique analog circuit that offers an authentic tube sound quality.
+The Vox VT20X is a practice amp that takes an interesting approach to modeling practice guitar amps, though, including a unique analog circuit that offers an authentic tube sound quality.
 I almost dare define this approach as “analog amp modeling,” if that makes any sense!

 - Portable.
 A nice handle and small casing makes this a delight to carry around.